-Some dreams or details within them are most important to understand as a story that has a point or lesson.
-You aren’t as likely to find the meaning and significance by analyzing the symbols or the symbolism.
-Instead, just analyze the story.
+Some dreams or details within them are most important to understand as a story or experience that has a point or lesson.
+You aren’t as likely to find the meaning and significance by analyzing the symbolism.
+Instead, analyze the story and the interactive experience it creates.
 Its details set the scene.
-They’re part of a scenario.
+They’re part of a scenario crafted in the deepest part of your mind, and the reasons why you subconsciously create the experience are tied in with why you dream in the first place.

 - Spin your wheels.